joelvaneenwyk/alt-snap-windows/AltSnap.md

    keys that can be pressed in order to activate AltSnap.
 This does not apply to the keys that are pressed after activation, use the KillKeys for this.
 Default value is 0 (unlimited). #324
-- Fixed hotclicks not behaving properly for left and right mouse buttons Now you can setup AltSnap to Move/Resize window with right click while still being able to left click without drag. #340
+- Fixed hot-clicks not behaving properly for left and right mouse buttons Now you can configure AltSnap to Move/Resize window with right click while still being able to left-click without drag. #340
 - Fix Tray icon not displaying properly in some cases #315.
 - Fix: No lines drawn in the test window when CenterFraction=0. #319
-- Fix lockup when using hotclick on blacklisted window.
+- Fix lockup when using hot-click on blacklisted window.
 Part of #334
 - Styling options were fixed and AltSnap can now be build with `-std=c99` `-Wpedantic` flags.
-- `TCHAR` is now preferred over `wchar_t` so that code is more portable and future proof
+- `TCHAR` is now preferred over `wchar_t` so that code is more portable and future-proof
-- Optimizations for ini file loading, this should reduce start time on Slow media such as old HDD/CDRom/floppy.
+- Optimizations for ini file loading, this should reduce start time on Slow media such as old HDD/CD-ROM/floppy.
 - Updated German, French and Italian translations.

 ### AltSnap 1.57

-- New keyboard  actions to move the window in steps to each directions.
+- New keyboard  actions to move the window in steps to each direction.
    You have the choice between large steps and small steps.
-To setup the size of the steps in pixels, use the `KBMoveStep` and `KBMoveSStep` values in the [Advanced] section of the .ini file.
+To configure the size of the steps in pixels, use the `KBMoveStep` and `KBMoveSStep` values in the [Advanced] section of the .ini file.
    Default is 100 for large steps and 10 for small steps. #304
 - Now the *Restore Window* action is available as a mouse action and will let you restore AltSnapped windows to their original size with a single click.
-Setup as a titlebar action it can be used to better integrate in the native snapping experiment. #292
+Setup as a title-bar action it can be used to better integrate in the native snapping experiment. #292
 - Now the right mouse button can be used inside a menu item of a  window list to minimize the corresponding window.
-The middle mouse button will close the window. he menu will remain opened. #290
+The middle mouse button will close the window.
+The menu will remain opened. #290
 - Now the `NumberMenuItems` option can be set to 1 in the `[Advanced]` section of the .ini file in order to number menu elements from 0-9 instead of A-Z. This applies to all windows list menu.
 - New: Window list action that list all windows on your monitors.
-It can be an alternative to Alt+Tab. #298
+It can be an alternative to <kbd>Alt</kbd>+Tab. #298
 - New Laser stacked windows list action is now available as a mouse and keyboard action previously it was only available with the shift modifier on the Stacked windows list action.